geosolutions-it/MapStore2/docs/user-guide/catalog.md

 #### TMS Known Services

 The other known services are listed as providers below "custom" and "TMS 1.0.0".
 They are a static list configured inside the application.
 Selecting one of the provider listed and saving the new catalog service allows to browse al the variants known for that service.
+For more information about the list of available providers, see the developer documentation about [Tile Providers](../../developer-guide/maps-configuration/#tileprovider)

 <img src="../img/catalog/tms_known_edit.jpg" class="ms-docimage"  style="max-width:400px;"/>
 <p class="ms-doc-caption">Select a known TMS provider</p>